dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 3. a.
-User does not enter a required information
+ 3. User does not enter a required information
-    a.
-1. Prompt error message to user asking for the required information
+       + Prompt error message to user asking for the required information
- 4. a.
-Usertype - Developers does not enter any sample work
+ 4. Usertype - Developers does not enter any sample work
-    a.
-1. Prompt error message to user asking for the required information
+       + Prompt error message to user asking for the required information
- 5. a.
-Usertype - Client does not enter any business credentials
+ 5. Usertype - Client does not enter any business credentials
-    a.
-1. Prompt error message to user asking for the required information
+       + Prompt error message to user asking for the required information

 ##2.5 View Application Status